akando42/next-map/public/content/posts/04-26/index.md

 cover: "content/posts/04-26/black_sea_the_gate_to_western_civilizations.png"
 date: "04-26"
 title: "Black Sea - The Gate to Western Civilizations"
+summary: "Only after WW2 that the national borders started to be marked clearly on the map.
+Since then, only United States and Russia can decisively alter the world border via coups and secessions."
 tags: ['Ukraine', 'Turkey', 'Romania', 'Bulgary', 'Moldova','Russia', 'Spykman World','Nicholas Spykman']
 published: true
 ---